AnyConcept-AI/gcsfuse-scripts/README.md

 # gcsfuse-scripts
-Convenience scripts to manage gcsfuse-mounted files and folders
+Convenience scripts to manage gcsfuse-mounted files and directories of a GCP Storage bucket

 https://cloud.google.com/storage/docs/cloud-storage-fuse/overview

+This script helps with the problem that when copying many files in a storage bucket with the `gsutil -m cp -r` command and in other cases, the directory themselves might not have been created.
+They are then simply not shown when browsing the mounted storage bucket even though all the files exist.
+When working with deeply nested directory structures, it is a pain to create these directory entries manually, so this script simply finds those missing directories and creates them.
+It can therefore simply be run to make sure all the files that exist in the storage bucket can be found.

-update_folders.sh - Please fill in `MOUNT_PT` and `BUCKET_NAME`
+Update Folders: Please fill in `MOUNT_PT` and `BUCKET_NAME`
+Usage: `./update_folders.sh [optional_path_to_subdirectory]`

 ```
 #!/bin/bash